CUH NHS 75th birthday logo

 The information given below is designed to help you manage your stable long-term breathlessness.
 If your breathing is getting worse, or you are experiencing breathlessness as a new feeling, it is important to seek medical advice from your GP.

 Breathlessness can be a difficult symptom to live with, but there are ways you can reduce its impact on your life.
-Sometimes, the ways we try to cope can unfortunately worsen the feeling.
-An important first step is to understand how breathlessness develops.
-This understanding can then lead to you finding ways to help your breathing.
+An important first step is to make sense of what is happening, which will help lead you to finding ways to help your breathing.

 The breathing, thinking, functioning model